danielballan/remotekernel/README.md

 # Run

-First, make sure that the user running ipython, jupyter, or jupyterhub can ssh into the remote machine without a password.
+First, make sure that the user who will run ipython, jupyter, or jupyterhub can ssh into the remote machine without a password.
+Then:

 ```
 ipython notebook --MappingKernelManager.kernel_manager_class=remotekernel.manager.RemoteIOLoopKernelManager